armandofox/audience1st/_posts/2017-11-04-sitewide-options.md

 screen for your changes to take effect.
 They will typically take effect within a few minutes.

+Some options allow the use of HTML-formatted text.
+The HTML will be "sanitized" to remove dangerous tags and attributes, such as `<script>` tags, `javascript:` handlers, and so on.
+In addition, for option text that includes links (`<a>` elements), the use of `target="_blank"` to open the link in a new window will be sanitized because it is a security vulnerability: instead, use `class="new-window"` on such elements to get the same effect.

 Most of the options are self-explanatory, but a few that deserve special mention are the ones at the bottom under "Integrations".
 These are important options and you must explicitly click "Allow